1- 2 hrs

 This hands-on, guided-inquiry activity helps students to understand the geometry of lunar and solar eclipses by creating a physical, proportional model of the Earth and Moon system and observing shadows.
 This resource is designed to supplement Physics by Inquiry for physics teacher preparation and includes elements similar to those found in Ranking Tasks for Introductory Astronomy.

-For a printable and downloadable version of this and other eclipse activities, visit aapt.org/Resources/Eclipse2017
+A printable and downloadable version of this and other eclipse activities is available on the American Association of Physics Teachers website.

 To understand how solar eclipses occur, we will build off of what we already know about the phases of the Moon.
 In essence, we will expand our model to think about how the Sun, Earth, and Moon are aligned in order for an eclipse to occur.